-CHARLOTTE AMALIE, U.S. Virgin Islands (AP) _ Hurricane Bertha bore down on a string of Caribbean islands today, targeting St. Thomas and Puerto Rico and sending people scrambling for shelter from its 80 mph winds.
+CHARLOTTE AMALIE, U.S. Virgin Islands (AP) _ Hurricane Bertha bore down on the U.S. and British Virgin Islands today, sending residents and tourists scrambling for shelter from the storm’s 80 mph winds.

 The first hurricane of the Atlantic season prompted hurricane warnings for Puerto Rico, the Dominican Republic and all of the Caribbean’s northeastern islands as well as the Turks and Caicos Islands.

-Bertha grew overnight to a 400-mile-wide menace and was centered just west of St. Martin at 8 a.m.
-EDT _ about 100 miles east southeast of St. Thomas, advancing west-northwest at 20 mph.
-Hurricane experts said the storm was expected to strengthen today.
+Bertha grew overnight to a 400-mile-wide menace and was centered 25 miles southeast of St. Martin at 5 a.m.
+EDT, advancing west-northwest at 20 mph.
+Hurricane experts said some strengthening of the storm was expected today.

-The eye of the storm was expected to pass over St. Thomas _ the main U.S. Virgin Island devastated by Hurricane Marilyn in September _ around 10 a.m., and Puerto Rico’s northeast corner three hours later.
+The eye of the storm was expected to pass over St. Thomas _ the main U.S. Virgin Island devastated by Hurricane Marilyn in September _ around 8 a.m.

 To do that, its path would first take it over St. Kitts and Nevis, Anguilla and the U.S. Virgin Islands of St. John and St. Croix.

-First among the islands to report damage from Bertha was Antigua, which was buffeted late Sunday by 59 mph winds that cut electrical power.
+First among the islands to report damage was Antigua, which was buffeted late Sunday by 59 mph winds spawned by Bertha that cut electrical power.

-Puerto Rico braced for the storm, opening some 200 emergency shelters and ordering airports closed this morning.
+Puerto Rico braced for the storm to hit this afternoon, opening some 200 emergency shelters and planning to close all its airports.

-``We’re still a few hours away from determining if we’re in the eye,″ Puerto Rico Civil Defense spokesman Bob Brito said by telephone at 6 a.m.
+``We’re still a few hours away from determining if we’re in the eye,″ Puerto Rico Civil Defense spokesman Bob Brito said in a telephone interview at 6 a.m.
 EDT. ``But the massive body that Bertha is carrying has enough rain and wind to put us out of business for a couple of days.″